SijmenSchoon/POS/README.md

 # POS
 Well, this is POS.
-It stands for POS Operating System, which in itself stands for Piece Of S*** Operating System.
+It stands for POS Operating System, which in turn stands for Piece Of S*** Operating System.
 No recursive acronyms this time!

 Most of the current code is taken, or at least highly inspired by the tutorial